Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 ### Setting up a NextJs app

-Follow the guide on [Nextjs Docs](https://nextjs.org/docs/getting-started/installation) to create a Next.js app.
+Follow the guide on [Nextjs Docs](https://nextjs.org/docs/getting-started/installation) to create a NextJs app.
 Once that's setup, we will create a cluster for the app.
 ![remote registry](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/remote-registry.png)

-To add a private Docker registry to CapRover, you will need to provide your username, personal access token(begins with ghp_), domain, and image prefix.
+To add a private Docker registry to CapRover, you will need to provide your username, personal access token(begins with ghp\_), domain, and image prefix.
 We will be using the GitHub Container Registry (ghcr.io), your username would be your GitHub username, your password would be a personal token that you create with read package access, your domain would be ghcr.io, and your image prefix would be your GitHub username.

 If your Docker images are stored in the format `your-username/your-image`, then you should use your GitHub username as your image prefix.
 Otherwise, if your images are stored in the format `my-org/my-image`, where `my-org` is your GitHub organization, then you should use `my-org` as your image prefix.